dbeidle/hitekredneck.io/_content/an_introduction.md

 I built this site to put my work out there.
 I would love to move over into a Front End or even Full Stack Developer Role.
 While I love what I do in Networking, it doesn't bring me the joy and calm that coding does.
 I plan to write some technical blog posts on the technologies that interest me and maybe even some that don't.
 It's all up in the air right now.

+### Other interesting information about me:

+I am an automotive enthusiast.
+I like everything from old school Hot Rods to Imports to Supercars.
+I currently own a GMC Sierra Denali, an 04 Acura RSX, and a 49 Chevy truck.
+I love working on cars in all facets.
+I am a railfan (person who loves trains) and model railroader.
+I am an amateur photographer and enjoy any time I can break out my camera.
+I like almost all things SCI-FI including both StarTrek and Star Wars.
+My favorite shows are NCIS (all of them), FireFly, The Good Doctor, and Eureka.
+My favorite movies are Serenity (the one that is in the FireFly universe), American Graffiti, Gone in 60 Seconds (both the original and the remake), and Dazed and Confused.

 ### Wrapping Up

 Thank you for browsing and reading this.
 If you like what you see here, send me over a tag on Twitter (link in the footer) or feel free to test drive my contact page.